crystalchavez99/Angular---The-Complete-Guide-2023-Edition-/Basics/notes.md

   * This bootstraps starts our application by passing AppModule into it
   * Now if we look at App.Module it contains the bootstrap key whihc lists all components known to Angular to analyze our index.html
   * Angular gets started, bootstraps an App which is our AppComponent reads the setup

+## Components are Important
+* Components are a key feature
+* It builds our whole app by composing it from couple of components
+* We start with app component or root by default when created
+  * It holds our entire app, nest our components to it
+* Core idea is to build components

+## Creating a new component